junh1024/Reaper-Surround/README.md

 Effects (Audio)
 ---
-- dc_remove_6: DC remover for 6ch
-- limiter_6: limiter (or clipper) for 6ch
 - compressor_6.txt: multichannel compressor, intended as a long-term compressor (ie, leveler).
 Works for 16ch, but you can type in more.
 As the key & affector are all selected channels, it's suitable for holistic compression of ambisonics.
 [Note 1](#note-1)
+- dc_remove_6: DC remover for 6ch
+- limiter_6: limiter (or clipper) for 6ch
 - loop_slicer_multi.txt: beat-synced realtime loop slicer, which sequentially splits slices up to 4x stereo, according to split length
+- Pitch Tracker 2 (X).txt:  Compared to the original, adds PDC, off mode, automation out, removes MIDI out & gfx
+- StereoField V2.txt: Compared to the original, the rotation is expanded to +- 180 deg, and width is processed before rotation, so DPL and SFR is now much easier

 Effects (MIDI)
 ---
 - KeyTracker 2 (M).txt: shows current MIDI note via slider.
 Use with PMOD for adding movement/width to a song.
-- Octaver (S).txt
+- midi_chorderizer V2.txt: Compared to the original, a 0 offset mutes the note, and fixes the velocity bug.
+Replaces my earlier buggy "Octaver (S).txt"

 Effects (Third-Party, external)
 ---
 - EQ 16ch: please use the mcfx suite from http://www.matthiaskronlachner.com/?p=1910
 - Reverb 64ch:  please use fdnReverb from https://plugins.iem.at/
 - Sonic Anomaly's other JSFX are available https://github.com/Sonic-Anomaly/Sonic-Anomaly-JSFX/tree/master/Plugins or in ReaPack

+Meters & Analysis
+---
+- Channel Similarity Meter (S).txt: Analysis of channel similarity based on FFT.
+Selection of 2/16ch input available.
+- gfxGoniometer V2.txt: Compared to the original, automatic scaling of input, add pan analysis and selection of 2/16ch input, removes rays.

 Specialist & Utility
 ---